FiestaHeroes/Documentation/docs/server_and_client_setup.md

 We **strongly** recommend that you keep the database names the original when restoring.
 There are specific [procedure](https://www.w3schools.com/sql/sql_stored_procedures.asp) edits that rely on these names, and changing them **will break** the functionality.
 :::

-Additionally, you will need to install the following services based on your chosen set:
+Additionally, you will need to install the following services based on your chosen set.
+**Right-click each of these executables and choose "Run as administrator"**:

 <Tabs groupId="fileset-full">
   <TabItem value="na" label="NA2016" default>